-- 1. For disciplinary appeals as defined in Section 20 of the Personnel Rules, upon mutual agreement of the City and the Organization, a disciplinary appeal may be submitted to advisory mediation prior to the issuance of a final decision by the City Manager. - 2.
+- For disciplinary appeals as defined in Section 20 of the Personnel Rules, upon mutual agreement of the City and the Organization, a disciplinary appeal may be submitted to advisory mediation prior to the issuance of a final decision by the City Manager. - 2.
 For non-disciplinary grievances as defined in Section 21 of the Personnel Rules, upon mutual agreement of the City and the Organization, a non-disciplinary appeal may be submitted to advisory mediation prior to the issuance of a final decision by the City Manager.

-ARTICLE 8 - COMPENSATION PLAN RANGES AND SCHEDULE
+ARTICLE 9 - COMPENSATION PLAN RANGES AND SCHEDULE

-- 1. Salary ranges shall be per attached Exhibit A for all employee classifications covered by this agreement. - 2.
-City agrees to pay for any certifications required by State regulating agencies in the performance of job duties. - It is agreed that a five-step compensation plan shall be established for all current and future established classifications represented by the Organization.
+Salary ranges shall be per attached Exhibit A for all employee classifications covered by this agreement.

+- City agrees to pay for any certifications required by State regulating agencies in the performance of job duties. - 3.
+It is agreed that a five-step compensation plan shall be established for all current and future established classifications represented by the Organization.
 The attached spreadsheet (Exhibit A) reflects the five-step compensation plan established for the classifications represented by the Organization, as updated from time to time in accordance with this Agreement.

-ARTICLE 9 - SALARY INEQUITY ADJUSTMENTS
+ARTICLE 10 - SALARY INEQUITY ADJUSTMENTS

-- 1. Once each year, in December, the Organization shall have the right to request the City to review the salary placement of up to two classifications that meet one or more of the following criteria:
+2. Once each year, in December, the Organization shall have the right to request the City to review the salary placement of up to two classifications that meet one or more of the following criteria:

-- A. Significant turnover;
+Significant turnover;

-- B. Difficulty recruiting;

-- C. Internal misalignment with classification(s) with similar responsibilities or duties; - D. Range or salary compaction; and/or - E. External misalignment with classification(s) with similar responsibilities or duties within the City's benchmark communities; and, one or more relevant local public and/or private agencies including, but not limited to, Mendocino County, Fort Bragg Unified School District, Mendocino Unified School District, Mendocino Coast Hospital District, College of the Redwoods (Mendocino Campus) and the Ukiah Medical Center.
-In the event that either party believes there are not sufficient comparisons from among the agreed upon jurisdictions for a particular City job classification, the Organization and/or the City may introduce salary data from other suitable jurisdictions in order to commence the meet and confer process on salary inequity. - 2.
-Requests for review shall include the following information: - A. Classification(s) to be studied; - B. Which criteria set forth above are applicable; - C. Supporting data that justifies the request; - D. Any known or anticipated compaction or "ripple effects" created by an adjustment; - E. Percentage increase proposed; and - F. Estimated cost of salary inequity adjustment requested (including any known benefit cost adjustment). - 3.
+- a.
+Difficulty recruiting; - b.
+Internal misalignment with classification(s) with similar responsibilities or duties; - c.
+Range or salary compaction; and/or - d.
+External misalignment with classification(s) with similar responsibilities or duties within the City's benchmark cities. communities; and, one or more relevant local public and/or private agencies including, but not limited to, Mendocino County, Fort Bragg Unified School District, Mendocino Unified School District, Mendocino Coast Hospital District, Mendocino-Lake Community College District and the Ukiah Medical Center.
+In the event that either party believes there are not sufficient comparisons from among the agreed upon jurisdictions for a particular City job classification, the Organization and/or the City may introduce salary data from other suitable jurisdictions in order to commence the meet and confer process on salary inequity. - 3.
+Requests for review shall include the following information: - a.
+Classification(s) to be studied; - b.
+Which criteria set forth above are applicable; - c.
+Supporting data that justifies the request; - d.
+Any known or anticipated compaction or "ripple effects" created by an adjustment; - e.
+Percentage increase proposed; and - Estimated cost of salary inequity adjustment requested (including any known benefit cost adjustment). - 4.
 The City will conduct the review and provide copies of the results to the Organization and the affected department(s).
 Following completion of the review or sixty-days (60) after the Organization's submittal of the information set forth in paragraph 2, whichever is sooner, and upon request of the Organization, the parties shall meet and confer regarding the results.
 Costs of agreed upon salary adjustments shall be in addition to any salary increases arising out of Article XI (Cost of Living Adjustments) and subject to the approval of the City Council.